mimishammenakath/Wideband-Planar-Sparse-Arrays/README.md

-# Wideband spar planar array designs using compressive sensing.
+# Wideband sparse planar array designs using compressive sensing.

 Repository to share scripts and functions for the design and verification of sparse planar arrays for underwater 3D acoustical imaging.